cristi-0392/enablement-hub/docs/training/index.md

 # Training

-## Tracks
-- Beginner
-- Intermediate
-- Advanced

-## Materials
-Add your session notes, recordings, and walkthroughs here.
+Training materials and walkthroughs for the POC.